ypk/react-cart-demo/README.md

 #### Something is not working in the build
-Try to find a way to fix it, but if you're really stuck � contact the person that set up the test for you.
+Try to find a way to fix it, but if you're really stuck, contact the person that set up the test for you.

 #### Shall I create branches?